 At Eucharist, we commit publicly to Journey, and the congregation prays for us.
 Those seeking baptism become known as catechumens.

 We reflect on this decision and engage in personal prayer practices.

-We begin to meet as a group every Sunday morning from 9:00 to 10:15 AM.
+We begin to meet as a group every Sunday morning.